mazPrzemo89/pmuandlashesServerSide/README.md

 Now you can run the app from any previously configured VPS preferably use Nginx but Apache will do as well if you know your way around it.

-Run the app using tmux or 2pm.js to run the proccess in the backround.
+Run the app using tmux or 2pm.js to run the proccess in the background.

 Hope you enjoyed the read and have a nice day ;)